 Driven to Suicide: Lady Macbeth.
 Macbeth, however rejects suicide and decides to fight to the death.

 Dying for Symbolism: Banquo is more conscientious than Macbeth and tends to point out what Macbeth ought to be doing.
 After Macbeth Jumps Off The Slippery Slope, he has Banquo killed; this represents the loss of Macbeth's moral conscience.

-Face-Heel Turn: Macbeth begins the story as a straight up hero of the Scottish people, despite seemingly being a bit bloodthirsty, and is well regarded by his piers, feared by his enemies, and highly respected by King Duncan.
+Face-Heel Turn: Macbeth begins the story as a straight up hero of the Scottish people, despite seemingly being a bit bloodthirsty, and is well regarded by his peers, feared by his enemies, and highly respected by King Duncan.
 But his ambition and his subsequent guilt over all the murders he's ordered done to keep his crown cause him to go straight up insane towards the end.
 The play seems to hint that Macbeth knows what he is doing is wrong and wants to stop, but once he's murdered the king, there is simply no way but forward since he is going to burn in hell anyways.

 Fainting: Lady Macbeth fakes a faint when Duncan's murder is discovered.